lr91-089/DisasterReponseUdacity/README.md

 ### Introduction

 This webapp analyzes incoming messages with a machine learning algorithm in case of disaster events to classify them regarding 36 different rubrics.
-The algorithm helps the response team to forward the message faster to the right recipient and improves the disaster response operations.
+The algorithm helps the response team to forward the message faster to the right recipient/team/section and improves the disaster response operations.
 This project was done in connection with my Udacity NanoDegree in DataScience, which I could complete within the Bosch AI Talent Accelerator Program.
+The data set is from [Appen](https://appen.com/)(formally Figure 8) and contains real data sent during a disaster.

 ### Project Components